yonkahlon/Zenject/README.md

 * Unity Awake() phase begins
     * SceneContext.Awake() method is called.
 This should always be the first thing executed in your scene.
 It should work this way by default (see <a href="#bad-execution-order">here</a> if you are noticing otherwise).
     * If this is the first scene to be loaded during this play session, SceneContext will create the ProjectContext prefab.
-If ProjectContext has already been created by a previous scene, we skip to step 10 to directly initialize the SceneContext
+If ProjectContext has already been created by a previous scene, we skip this step and directly initialize the SceneContext
     * ProjectContext iterates through all the Installers that have been added to its prefab via the Unity Inspector, updates them to point to its DiContainer, then calls InstallBindings() on each.
 Each Installer calls some number of Bind<> methods on the DiContainer.
     * ProjectContext then injects all MonoBehaviours attached to its game object as well as its children
     * ProjectContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.